 There’s no throbbing, thumping 6.2-litre V8 option at the heart of the Holden Commodore Calais any more.
 Instead, the fully imported versions we get use a normally aspirated petrol V6, or petrol and diesel turbo 2.0-litre four-pots.
 For this comparison, we’re focusing on the 2.0-litre petrol Calais that produces 191kW and 350Nm.
 Is it fair, then, to compare the Commodore with not just a Camry, but a hybrid-engined one?
 On paper, the Toyota Camry Hybrid SL will produce only 160kW, but a much more meaty serve of torque from its petrol-electric 2.5-litre four-cylinder drivetrain (the engine makes 131kW/221Nm and the electric motor 88kW/202Nm, all at very different revs).

 A straight-line sprint will set them apart.
 On test, the Calais will make the jump from 0-100km/h in 6.5 seconds and the Camry 8.3 seconds.
-Rolling acceleration, the ability to pick up pace while moving, is an interesting comparison: 5.6sec for the Calais from 80-120km/h versus 5.3sec for the Camry.
-While the Camry Hybrid is slow to get started, then, once rolling it doesn’t cede much to the significantly more powerful Commodore.
-Yes, the Camry is slower, but hides it well.
+Rolling acceleration, the ability to pick up pace while moving, is an interesting comparison: 4.0sec for the Calais from 80-120km/h versus 5.3sec for the Camry.
+The Camry Hybrid, with its fuel-efficient Atkinson cycle-tuned engine, is not that quick off the line, then, and builds pace much more slowly the Calais.

 Where the Camry crushes the Commodore, though, is in the chase for fuel economy.
 For the Holden it’s officially 7.6L/100km against a real-world test showing 11.6L/100km, while for the Toyota it was 4.5L/100km versus an on-the-road 7.5L/100km.